jddecker/jddecker.github.io/content/blog/surviving tokyo quick travel tips/index.md

 Think of an eSIM like adding a virtual SIM card to your phone.

-If you have a dual-SIM phone, you can use your regular SIM for calls and texts while using your eSIM for data.
-It's a great combo!
-I'm doing this on my Pixel 7 with WiFi calling enabled, and it works great.
-It should work on iOS too.
+If your phone has dual-SIM, you can keep your home SIM active for texts while using the eSIM for data.
+I did this on my Pixel 7 with WiFi calling enabled and it worked perfectly.

 If your phone **doesn't support eSIM**, you have two main options:

 * **Check with your carrier** for international roaming plans.
 * **Rent a pocket WiFi device**, such as one from [Japan Wireless](https://www.japan-wireless.com/en). *Keep in mind you'll need to keep track of it, charge it, and it limits your group's ability to split up.*

-I've always used an eSIM in Japan (which works great!), so I don't have firsthand experience with the other options, but they are commonly used by travelers.
+I've always used an eSIM, while I haven't tried the other options personally, I've read that they are popular alternatives.

 ## Getting Around

-Tokyo is easy to get around with all of the public transportation options available.
-I tend to stick with Google Maps for most of my getting around, as it provides accurate subway times and helps me find the fastest route to a destination.
+Tokyo's transit system is world-class, but navigating train stations can be daunting.
+Google Maps is your best tool here.
+It's very accurate with subway timings and platform numbers.

 ### Paying for Transport